napari/napari.github.io/fundamentals/labels.md

 You can quickly select the fill bucket by pressing the `F` key when the labels layer is selected.

-## creating, deleting, merging and splitting connected components
+## creating, deleting, merging, and splitting connected components

-Using the `color picker`, `paintbrush` and `fill bucket` tools one can create and edit object segmentation maps.
+Using the `color picker`, `paintbrush`, and `fill bucket` tools one can create and edit object segmentation maps.
 Below we show how to use these tools to by perform common editing tasks on connected components (keep the `contiguous` box checked).

 **drawing a connected component**: